nimiq/hub/README.md

-The `login()` method allows the user to add an existing account to the **Accounts Manager** by importing their *Login File*, *Recovery Words* or *Account Access File*.
+The `login()` method allows the user to add an existing account to the **Accounts Manager** by importing their *Login File*, *Recovery Words* or old *Account Access File*.
 After an account has been imported, the **Accounts Manager** automatically detects active addresses following the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery) method.